 Obesity is a complex condition with many comorbidities.
 At Cleveland Clinic, bariatric surgeons and endocrinologists collaborate to optimize weight loss outcomes, as well as pre- and postoperative nutrition.
 In this article, Drs.
 Ali Aminian and Sangeeta Kashyap discuss their collaboration.

-Candidates for ablation for symptomatic atrial fibrillation who have morbid obesity should be considered for bariatric surgery prior to ablation, a new study suggests.
+Candidates for ablation for symptomatic atrial fibrillation who have severe obesity should be considered for bariatric surgery prior to ablation, a new study suggests.

 A large matched-cohort study in patients with type 2 diabetes and obesity finds that metabolic surgery confers significant improvements in all prespecified events plus marked reductions in weight, HbA1c, and use of diabetes and cardiovascular medications.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services Policy

 The annual conference, which takes place in Cleveland and Baton Rouge, provide clinicians the latest on the science and treatment of obesity and its comorbidities.

 New details are helping researchers understand precisely why bariatric surgery is associated with a lower risk of CV diseases and events.

 A new study found bariatric surgery protects patients who experience heart attacks or strokes.
 Dr. Ali Aminian, MD, explains.